 Within a few miles of Elmwood is Grandpa's Woods Golf Course that attracts not only locals but also golfers from the city who are looking for a country course.
 Grandpa's Woods is set in a country location that boasts beauty and a challenge to golfers.
 The friendly club house staff often knows the guests by name.

-Spend a little time here and you will soon notice the chirping of the crickets, the song of the birds, and a greeting from across the yard.
+Spend a little time here and you will soon notice the chirping of the crickets, the song of the birds, and a greeting from your neighbor across the yard.
 It won't take very long before you don't miss the sound of traffic, the sirens, the honking of car horns.

 You will soon look forward to coming home to your little slice of heaven, right here in Elmwood, Nebraska.